Black wax on furniture can have a dramatic impact. It takes something monotone and plain and gives it dimension and character.

 Needless to say, there were hundreds of staples and pins keeping it all together!

 With the base now on its own, I gave it a thorough clean with Dixie Belle’s White Lightning.
 I added some to a tub of warm water and used a cloth to get into the nooks and crannies.

 I then gave it a second rinse with clean water to remove any leftover cleaner.

-As the wood was dark, there was a risk that tannins would bleed through the paint and make it look stained.
-Sometimes it won’t show for weeks or months so it’s best to avoid and just use a primer at the start.
+As the wood was dark, there was a risk that tannins would bleed-through the paint and make it look stained.
+Sometimes stains won’t show for weeks or months so it’s best to avoid and just use a primer at the start.

-I used one coat of the water-based primer by Zinsser.
-I’ve recently converted to the water-based version because it’s so easy to clean up after rather than dealing with chemicals which you can’t put down the sink.
+I used one coat of water-based primer by Zinsser.
+I’ve recently converted to the water-based version because it’s so easy to clean up after rather than dealing with chemicals that you can’t put down the sink.